Mako Idemitsu: Early life

-Idemitsu attended Waseda University in Tokyo from 1958–1962, to study Japanese history, and later attended Columbia University in New York City (1963–1964).
-She lived in the United States, primarily in California, from 1963–1972.
-Idemitsu considered her undergraduate education to be under-stimulating and was often frustrated with what she perceived as misogynistic comments from her professors.
-She participated in many extracurricular events, such as the university's Contemporary Literature Society, and was highly politically engaged, joining in student demonstrations against the US-Japan Security Treaty of 1960.
+Idemitsu attended Waseda University in Tokyo from 1958 to 1962, studying Japanese history.
+She subsequently attended Columbia University in New York City from 1963 to 1964 and resided in the United States, primarily in California, from 1963 to 1972.
+In later interviews and writings, Idemitsu described her undergraduate experience as restrictive and cited what she perceived as sexist attitudes among some faculty.
+She engaged in extracurricular activities, including membership in the university's Contemporary Literature Society, and participated in student demonstrations against the 1960 U.S.–Japan Security Treaty.